Stoicism & Sobriety: How to Cultivate Self-Control in Recovery

-Lastly, arguments or conflicts with others can provoke fear and anger that may cause self control issues that lead us to drink.
+Lastly, arguments or conflicts with others can provoke fear and anger that may cause self-control issues that lead us to drink.
 For example, Bill is a divorced parent of two.
 After Bill’s time with the children, the ex-wife always has something to complain about.
-A short list might include, he has not fed them well enough, he sends them home in raggedy clothes or it looks like they have not bathed the whole visit.
+A short list might include he has not fed them well enough, he sends them home in raggedy clothes, or it looks like they have not bathed the whole visit.

 The Stoic Beliefs